eviIIt/play-cli/README.md

 # mock-new-cli

 whats wrong with you insane?!
+Thats funny!

 ## Project setup
 ```